RockLib/RockLib.Configuration/RockLib.Configuration.ObjectFactory/README.md

 ### Value Converters

 RockLib converts most configuration string values to the target type by using the `TypeConverter` obtained by calling `TypeDescriptor.GetConverter(targetType)`.
 In addition, there is support for target types `Encoding` and `Type`.
 If value conversions need to be supported for additional types, value converters can be registered.
-These value converters a functions that have a single string parameter and return the target type.
+These value converters are functions that have a single string parameter and return the target type.
 Similar to default types, they can be registered by property or by type.

 This example defines a class that has a property of type `System.Numerics.BigInteger`, which does not have a `TypeConverter` defined.